 Submissions are now open for new works by student filmmakers for Film Fest @ UC Davis 2017.
 Celebrating its 17th year, the committee is seeking short films no longer than eight minutes in length (including credits) by April 21.
 Entries are open to all UC Davis students and recent graduates.

-The festival itself will be held in late May at the historic Varsity Theatre in Davis.
+The festival will be held May 17 and 18 at the historic Varsity Theatre in Davis and screenings will begin at 9:30 p.m.

 The 16th annual Film Festival at UC Davis was held on May 18 and 19 at the Varsity Theatre in downtown Davis.
 Featuring a remarkable variety of short student-produced films, the filmmakers, undergraduate and graduate students, created works from narrative and documentary to experimental, and brought a rich diversity to the screen.
 The Film Festival was produced by the departments of Art Studio, Cinema and Digital Media, Design, Music and Theatre and Dance.